-The marbled murrelet (Brachyramphus marmoratus) is a small alcid that is dove-sized with a long, slender bill.
-Its non-breeding plumage is counter shaded with white feathers ventrally and black feathers dorsally, and its breeding plumage is a cryptic mottled ("marbled") brown pattern (National Geographic Society 1987).

-Marbled murrelets are unique among seabirds in flying long distances inland to nest in old-growth forest (Lank et al. 2003).
+The marbled murrelet (Brachyramphus marmoratus) is a dove-sized alcid with a long, slender bill.
+Its non-breeding plumage is counter-shaded with white feathers ventrally and black feathers dorsally, and its breeding plumage is a cryptic mottled ("marbled") brown pattern (National Geographic Society 1987).
+Marbled murrelets are unique among seabirds in that they fly long distances inland to nest in old-growth forest (Lank et al. 2003).
 The nesting of marbled murrelets (hereafter murrelets) was an ornithological mystery until 1974 when the first nest was found by an arborist in central California.
 Marbled murrelets lay a single egg per breeding season (Nelson & Hamer 1995) on a mossy limb in the forest canopy.
 Breeding lasts from March until September, during which murrelets make daily trips from their nests in old-growth trees to the ocean to forage on small fish and invertebrates (Marshall 1988).
-Repeated nest site surveys suggest high site fidelity, similar to other alcids (Evans-Mack et al. 2003, Gaston & Jones 1998, Nettleship & Birkhead 1985).
+Repeated nest site surveys suggest high site fidelity, similar to other alcids (Evans-Mack et al. 2003, Nettleship & Birkhead 1985).

-Murrelets nest primarily in late successional coastal forests usually within 30 miles of the coast, but can nest as far inland as 55 miles (Nelson & Hamer 1995, McShane et al. 2004).
+Although murrelets primarily nest in late successional coastal forests within 30 miles of the coast, nest sites have been found as far as 55 miles inland (Nelson & Hamer 1995, McShane et al. 2004).
 Grenier & Nelson (1995) found that occupied murrelet sites in Oregon were characterized as older forests containing large and tall dominant trees.
-Murrelet habitat use during the breeding season is positively associated with the presence and abundance of mature and old-growth forests, large core areas of old-growth, low amounts of edge habitat, reduced habitat fragmentation, proximity to the marine environment, and forests that are increasing in stand age and height (USFWS 2009).
+Murrelet habitat use during the breeding season is positively associated with the presence and abundance of mature and old-growth forests, large core areas of old growth, low amounts of edge habitat, reduced habitat fragmentation, proximity to the marine environment, and forests that are increasing in stand age and height (USFWS 2009).
 Additionally, studies have shown that murrelet nest trees are larger in diameter and taller than non-nest trees (Hamer & Meekins 1999, Nelson & Wilson 2002).
 Suitable marbled murrelet nesting platforms are branches at least 4 inches in diameter and 33 feet above the forest floor.
-The presence of nesting platforms is the most important factor in murrelet nesting habitat choice (Burger 2002, McShane et al. 2004).
-Preferred murrelet nesting habitat also contains a high density of large trees with mossy platforms (Nelson & Hamer 1995, Manley 1999, Nelson & Wilson 2002).
-Although marbled murrelets generally nest in oldgrowth, they also nest in younger forests (60-80 years old) that include remnant trees with platforms or mistletoe platforms in the Sitka spruce/western hemlock forest type (Nelson & Wilson 2002).
+The presence of suitable nesting platforms is the most important factor in murrelet nesting habitat choice (Burger 2002, McShane et al. 2004).
+Preferred murrelet nesting habitat also contains a high density of large trees with mossy platforms (Manley 1999, Nelson & Wilson 2002).
+Although marbled murrelets generally nest in old-growth, they also nest in younger forests (60-80 years old) that include remnant trees with platforms or mistletoe platforms in the Sitka spruce/western hemlock forest type (Nelson & Wilson 2002).

 Murrelets are generally year-round residents in marine waters adjacent to inland nesting habitat (Nelson 1997).
 Additionally, their abundance at sea is highly correlated with the presence of large, unfragmented old-growth forests adjacent to at-sea foraging habitat regardless of marine conditions (Miller et al. 2002, Raphael et al. 2015).
-Raphael et al. (2002) found that the number of murrelets entering a watershed is strongly correlated with the amount of unfragmented latesuccessional forest in the watershed.
-Raphael et al. (2015) looked at the relationship between atsea factors (e.g., sea surface temperatures) and inland nesting habitat on murrelet abundance.
-They found that murrelet populations decline when the amount and cohesiveness of inland suitable habitat declines and that near-shore abundance was correlated with the amount of higher-suitability nesting habitat in the adjacent terrestrial environment.
+Raphael et al. (2002) found that the number of murrelets entering a watershed is strongly correlated with the amount of unfragmented late-successional forest in the watershed.
+Raphael et al. (2015) looked at the relationship between at-sea factors (e.g., sea surface temperatures) and inland nesting habitat on murrelet abundance.
+They found that murrelet populations decline when the amount and cohesiveness of inland suitable habitat declines and that nearshore abundance was correlated with the amount of higher-suitability nesting habitat in the adjacent terrestrial environment.
 This correlation was not observed for at-sea factors (Raphael et al. 2015).
-Conservation of nesting habitat is therefore critical to the survival of the marbled murrelet.
+It is therefore critical to conserve suitable nesting habitat to ensure the survival of the marbled murrelet (Falxa & Raphael 2016)